 env: # provided additional ENV vars can overwrite individual config map entries #- name: CONFIG_MAP_NAME # value: "postgres-operator" # In order to use the CRD OperatorConfiguration instead, uncomment these lines and comment out the two lines above - name: POSTGRES_OPERATOR_CONFIGURATION_OBJECT value: postgresql-operator-default-configuration

-In order to complete the configuration, we must also adjust and create the actual config object referenced.
+To complete the configuration, we must also adjust and create the actual config object referenced.
 This is placed in manifests/postgresql-operator-default-configuration.yaml.
-Let’s take a look at the diff we must apply:
+These are the values we must set (rest of file excluded, please find relevant lines):

 Third, we give a pointer to the extra configmap we created above to enable backups.
 Otherwise, nothing will happen backupwise.